How to Visit Colosseum in 2025: Tickets, Tours & Levels Explained (Rome, Italy)

 If you want to make the most out of your visit to the Colosseum, consider going with a guided tour.
 You won’t have to worry about tickets, which entrance to take, or where exactly to go inside the Colosseum.
 Not even to mention trying to navigate the huge archeological site of Forum Romanum and Palatine Hill.

 We have been to the Colosseum and the Roman Forum on our own several times and it was an enjoyable visit – we saw it, ticked the box, and were happy.
-But recently, we wanted to see the Colosseum Underground (this level can only be visited with a guide) and so we booked this guided tour.
-It was an incomparable experience.
+But recently, we wanted to see the Colosseum Underground (this level can only be visited with a guide) so we booked a small-group guided tour.
+It was an incomparable experience!
 We learned so much in such a short time!
 It’s only now that I realized how little did we actually see in the past.

 PRO TIP: If you want to not just see the Colosseum and Roman Forum, but actually understand what you are seeing, do yourself a favor and go with a guide!

-TIP: Please note that there are tons of different options when it comes to guided tours of the Colosseum.
-However, not all Colosseum tours visit all levels, so if you want to stand on the Arena Floor or explore the Underground, be sure to double-check what’s included when you book!
+TIP: Please note that there are tons of different options when it comes to guided tours of the Colosseum and what they offer changes from time to time.
+So if you want to stand on the Arena Floor, explore the Underground, or have a guide at the Roman Forum and the Palatine Hill, be sure to double-check if these options are actually included when you book!

 Why Visit Colosseum?

 Built almost 2,000 years ago as an entertainment arena, the Colosseum is the world’s largest amphitheater and the symbol of Rome.
-It’s simply #1 among all the must-see places in Rome!
+It’s simply #1 of all the must-see places in Rome!

 A visit here is like taking a trip back in time.
 As you explore different levels of the Colosseum or stand on the Arena Floor, it’s easy to imagine the infamous gladiator fights and the roaring crowds of 50,000-80,000 spectators.